DuckyShine004/tetris/README.md

 # tetris
 A challenge to see how fast I can code tetris.
 Made with pygame in 3-4 days.

+**WARNING:** There is currently no game over condition, why?
+Because I am too lazy to implement the UI for the game over screen.
+You can simply press `r` on your keyboard to restart.

 ### Built with

 [Python.io]: https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54